How To Speak With Gotv Customer Care

 GOtv provides a dedicated customer care phone number that you can call to speak with a representative.
 To speak with GOtv customer care, follow these steps:

-Dial the GOtv customer care phone number: +234 803 904 4688 (for Nigeria).
+Dial the GOtv customer care phone number: 020 423 6000 (Kenya) 0r +234 803 904 4688 (for Nigeria).
 Make sure you have your IUC number (a unique identifier for your GOtv subscription) handy as you might be asked to provide it during the call.

 Listen to the voice prompts and select the appropriate options to connect to a customer care representative.